Warranty and Repair

-Yes, we use “no-see-um” netting which stops bugs quite a bit smaller than mosquitoes.
+Yes, we use “no-see-um” netting which stops bugs quite a bit smaller than mosquitoes, including gnats and midges.

 Are Tarptents fully waterproof?

-Yes, the fabric is waterproof, however the seams of the shelter need to be seam-sealed.
+Yes, the fabric is waterproof, however, the seams of sil-nylon and sil-polyester shelters need to be seam-sealed.
 We offer an easy-to-use seam-sealing kit as well as a seam-sealing service.

 Do I need to use a groundsheet with my Tarptent?

 Use of a groundsheet depends on the conditions you expect to encounter and your style of camping.
-The sewn-in flooring is remarkably tough and does not usually require a separate groundsheet.
-We sell optional Tyvek groundsheets which are very tough and great for sleeping out or taking a break, but generally heavier than you need for floor protection on longer hikes, in most conditions.
-For use on very rocky ground and desert conditions where puncture wounds are possible, a groundsheet is recommended.
+We choose extra tough materials for floors so in most conditions a groundsheet is not required.
+We do also sell Tyvek groundsheets which provide extra protection and are great for cowboy camping or taking a break on, but generally are not needed unless ground conditions are exceptional sharp or abrasive.
+For use on very rocky ground (especially sharp volcanic rocks) and/or desert conditions where punctures and slices are possible, a groundsheet is recommended.

-Aluminum arch poles fold to about 18in/46cm.
-Vertical poles fold to about 16in/41cm.
+Aluminum and carbon arch poles fold to about 18in/46cm.

-Can I use my trekking pole in place of a Tarptent front or rear vertical pole or vice versa?
+Can I use my trekking pole in place of a Tarptent short vertical pole?

 Absolutely!
 A trekking pole is stiff, strong and increases wind performance.
 Any adjustable trekking pole should work with every model.
 Fixed length trekking poles need to be matched to the model of the shelter.
 For exact heights, please check the specifications tab under each Tarptent model.